Tag Archives: false claim to U.S. citizenship

 While a false U.S. citizenship claim seems relatively harmless, it is one of the most serious forms of fraud or willful misrepresentation to obtain immigration benefits.
 It can also have more dire consequences than a criminal conviction.

-If getting a green card or immigrant visa is on your wish list, you should avoid lying about being a U.S. citizen to gain immigration benefits or any benefits under federal or state law.
+If getting a green card or U.S. visa is on your wish list, you should avoid lying about being a U.S. citizen to gain immigration benefits or any benefits under federal or state law.

 When Does a False U.S. Citizenship Claim Arise?